fstark/blog/content/blog/wozdle/wozdle.md

 The last two are displayed as a keyboard fashion on the web-based wordle.
 This would be a nice touch to keep.

-The core problem is that filling the screen with information takes 16 seconds.
+However, the core problem is that filling the screen with information takes 16 seconds.
 And as we cannot update what is already displayed, it is obvious that we need to have some sort of line-oriented approach.

+The game needs to paint a 40x25 screen during gameplay, from the top to the bottom.
+Redrawing the whole screen must be exceptional.

-Based on those constraints we iterated into the following design principles:
+Based on those constraints I created the following design principles:

-* Game play will be over 4 lines blocks
+* Game play will be over 4 lines blocks, so the 6 rounds will make a full screen

 * As there is at most 6 turns, the previous guesses will always be visible on screen

 * If there is any mistake made in entering, we will scroll out and redraw the whole screen, as there is no way to "undo" what we displayed.

-* The guesses will be placed on the left of the screen, so they can be displayed quickly
+* The guesses will be placed on the left of the screen, so they can be displayed quickly if we need to redraw the full screen.

 * The right side will contain the "keyboard", with the status of each letter.